header shadow

 chemex-step-6

-Chemex - Step 6
+Chemex Instructions - Step 6

 With water heated to 195–202 degrees Fahrenheit, slowly pour approximately 65gr into the pocket you created in the coffee bed.
 Allow the coffee to bloom for about 30 seconds.